KevDocherty/AiCore-MRDC/README.md

 Contains an image showing the database structure in PNG format: sales_data_erd.png

 ## Usage instructions

+Clone the repository, then cd into the project root folder ("AiCore-MRDC").

+Create a virtual environment dedicated to the project.

+Load the required packages via: pip install -r requirements.txt

 Please refer to the Jupyter Notebook **example_of_use.ipynb**, in the **milestone2** folder, for examples of how to use the code.